roc-lang/roc/FAQ.md

 |> Num.sub 1
 ```

-What do you expect these expressions to do?

-In Roc, the first  divides `someNumber` by 2 and the second one subtracts 1 from `someNumber`.
-In languages where `|>` uses the other argument ordering, the first example instead takes 2 and divides it by `someNumber`, while the second takes 1 and subtracts `someNumber` from it.
-This was a pain point I ran into with curried languages, and I was pleasantly surprised that changing the argument ordering in `|>` addressed the pain point.
+Again, it's reasonable to expect that `|> Num.div 2` will divide a number by 2, and that
+`|> Num.sub 1` will subtract 1 from a number.
+In Roc, this is how they work, but in
+curried languages they work the opposite way: `|> Num.div 2` takes the number 2 and
+divides it by a number, and `|> Num.sub 1` takes the number 1 and subtracts a number
+from it.
+This is once again both more surprising to beginners and less useful to
+experienced users.

 This style has a second benefit when it comes to higher-order functions.
 Consider these two examples: